Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 This flexibility is also why our floors are perfect for the varied climates across the United States.
 In northern states, concrete goes through freeze-thaw cycles.
 Moisture in the slab expands and contracts, which can "pop" a rigid epoxy floor right off.
 Our flexible polyaspartic system moves with the concrete, maintaining its bond.

-This is a key difference in the polyaspartic vs epoxy floor coating Matchup.
+This is a key difference in the polyaspartic vs. epoxy floor-coating matchup.
 Epoxy cracks under pressure; polyaspartic endures.

 A Beautiful Floor, Your Way